 One of the greatest risks associated with marine fertilization is a possible increase in the amount of Pseudo-nitzschia, a harmful micro-alga producing a neurotoxin called domoic acid.
 Furthermore, as a result of the artificial addition of iron, biomass in sub-surface waters could decompose after algal bloom, critically lowering oxygen levels and negatively affecting crustaceans and mollusks.

-The idea of Oceaneos on fertilizing the coast of Chile and Peru, it should be noted that the coastal waters already have enough iron.
-"This type of experimentation will end up being just a useless waste of our funds," emphasize from IMO.
-In addition, it should be added that Chile already has problems with the flowering of toxic algae and sub-surface waters naturally low in oxygen.
-As a result had caused rods when its movements catch and suffocate fish and invertebrates.
-Also, it could generate risks in areas related to tourism, aquaculture, artisanal fishing and also for human life.
+In response to Oceaneos’ idea of fertilizing waters off the coasts of Chile and Peru, IMO experts want to emphasize that coastal waters already have enough iron.
+"These kinds of experiments will end up being nothing but a waste of our funds."
+In addition, Chile already has to deal with the problems of subsurface waters naturally low in oxygen and the bloom of toxic algae, which have caused strandings by trapping and suffocating fish and invertebrates.
+This measure could also pose risks to tourism, aquaculture, artisanal fishing and even to human life.

 Finally, it is important to mention that in 2012 the private company Haida Salmon Restoration Corporation (HSRC) decided to add iron to waters around the archipelago where the Haida people live, off the west coast of North America, with the purpose of increasing iron production.
 However, the company did not obtain the necessary permits, and a judicial investigation is currently being conducted in Canada.

 Although Oceaneos denies having direct connections to HSRC, Jason MacNamee, director of HSRC at the time of the illegal fertilization, was also director of Oceaneos in 2016.